Sign In

 Health requirements

-As importing country requirements may change without advice to the Department you should check the import permit and/or the country website carefully at the time of preparation for export.
+As importing country requirements may change without advice to the Department you should check any import permit issued and/or the country website carefully at the time of preparation for export.

 Health certificate